ElnurBDa/CheckDNSrecords/README.md

 # CheckDNSrecords
-Checks MX, SPF and DMARC records
+Checks MX, SPF and DMARC records with nslookup and outputs it in readable format.

 # How to use
 checking one domain: